Education debate topics for Teacher Appreciation Week

 3. Strengthen personal connections with your students

 Drawing on your students’ particular interests, you can bring this term’s hot topic out of the hallways and into the classroom.
-Let students have it out over the superior pop single or whether Taco Tuesday is really better than Pizza Friday.
+Let students have it out over the superior pop single or whether Taco Tuesday is better than Pizza Friday.
 Let them debate what they really want to talk about!

 Want to try Kialo Edu with your class?

-Sign up for free and use Kialo Edu to have thoughtful classroom discussions and train students’ argumentation and critical thinking skills.
+Use Kialo Edu to have thoughtful classroom discussions and train students’ argumentation and critical thinking skills — completely free!

 Try out Kialo Edu